-- Under the Pact, a series of high level events will be organised, chaired by Marianne Thyssen, European Commissioner for Employment, Social Affairs, Skills and Labour Mobility, and Viscount Etienne Davignon, Minister of State and President of CSR Europe.
+- Under the Pact, a series of high level events have been organised, chaired by Marianne Thyssen, European Commissioner for Employment, Social Affairs, Skills and Labour Mobility, and Viscount Etienne Davignon, Minister of State and President of CSR Europe.

 For more information contact Marten Verheugt.

-To assist in the dissemination of the European Pact for Youth please contact Davide Castro.
+To disseminate information about the European Pact for Youth please contact Davide Castro.